 What Is Contamination OCD?

-Contamination OCD is a subtype of OCD that creates obsessions and compulsions around avoiding sickness and germs.
+Contamination OCD is a subtype of OCD that involves obsessions and compulsions around avoiding sickness and germs.
 Contamination obsessions are persistent and unwanted thoughts, feelings, images, or sensations that elicit distress or anxiety.
 Decontamination compulsions are what someone does in response to these obsessions to try to neutralize, decontaminate, or get rid of the thoughts.

-To meet clinical criteria, the symptoms must interfere with important activities or cause significant distress.3
+To meet clinical criteria for OCD, the symptoms must interfere with important activities or cause significant distress.3

 Contamination OCD can take many forms, but the most common presentation focuses on diseases and potential poisons.
 The spreadability of these contaminants can be overwhelming, causing the person to experience extreme distress when leaving the home.
 Compulsions often start subtly, but quickly grow to an unmanageable degree.
 Those with contamination OCD may develop hours of compulsive rituals before they realize how far the disorder has grown.